Prospective Students – Application

 Most programs require some or all of the following:

 - A standardized test of scholastic aptitude, such as the Graduate Record Examination (GRE®) (General and/or Subject), the Graduate Management Admission Test (GMAT®), or the Miller Analogies Test (MAT™).
+A guide to taking the GRE can be found at www.onlinecolleges.net/for-students/gre-test-guide/.
 Free practice tests are available at www.varsitytutors.com/practice-tests, www.testpreppractice.net, www.studyguidezone.com, www.exam2jobs.com, http://examfocus.com/, and/or http://greguide.com/.

 - Letters of reference, which may be submitted on our Reference Report for Graduate Study or as a traditional letter of recommendation.